 Each morning at 8:30am, a wonderful three-course breakfast is served (except for Tue).
 Depending on the weather, breakfast may be served inside or out on the lovely patio enjoying the views.
 Every other day they alternate between a sweet or savory main dish.
 First course is a freshly baked muffin made by Mark, the self-proclaimed “muffin czar.”
 I’ll admit I’m not generally a fan of muffins, but these were outstanding and quite different each morning, from orange peel with honey butter, to peach/apricot/cranberry…to the best brand muffins ever.
 The next course is a fresh fruit plate, which, one morning, was an array of fresh berries with a slightly sweet dessert cheese I’d never had before called, Mascarpone…it was such a great combination of flavors.
 Entrées during our visit included a quiche, a breakfast burrito and a baked scone-like dish with glazed fruit and a sausage link.

 There are a number of other amenities guests are welcome to use during their stay…from the golf carts I mentioned, to ice chests and ponchos.
 Each room also has some light snacks, coffee/tea/cocoa and many other items that will make your stay that much more enjoyable.
 Terri and I both had a fantastic time staying at the Cozy Cactus, and we think you will too.

-If you’ve ever stayed at the Snowflake Inn, please leave a comment below and share your experience.
+If you’ve ever stayed at the Cozy Cactus before, please leave a comment below and share your favorite things or memories.